Pepper Spray FAQ

 Where do I store my pepper spray?

 You want to store your spray at room temperature in a place where it cannot be reached by children.
 It’s important not to keep it in a vehicle as hot temperatures can cause the seals to break down.
-Carrying your pepper spray will need to be considered, as most people who need the spray don’t have any warning that they are in trouble.
+Carrying your product will need to be considered, as most people who need the spray don’t have any warning that they are in trouble.
 You should keep it with you at all times, if possible, carrying it in a jacket, pants pocket, purse or key chains.
 The keychain variety is very convenient and much less likely to be forgotten or left behind so it is there when you need it.

 Does pepper spray work on animals?